 Keep reading to learn how to eliminate vacuum cleaner smells so your whole home feels welcoming.

-To better remove and prevent a foul smell, understanding where it comes from is critical.
-Here are the four main causes.
+Understanding where it comes from is critical to better remove and prevent a foul smell.
+Here are the four leading causes.

 1. Pet Hair

 Pet urine can also add an extra stench.
 Although you’re unlikely to vacuum your pet urine directly, the liquid can stick to pet hair and dust.
-Then, once vacuumed, the combination of dried urine and pet hair create the best recipe for a musty smell.
+Then, once vacuumed, the combination of dried urine and pet hair creates a recipe for musty smells.

 2. Mold Accumulation

 If you don’t own a pet, you’re unfortunately not exempt from smelly vacuums.

 Mold particles can be found in vacuum bags and filters (1).
 Left unattended, this leads to foul odors.